Creating new land from oceans, seas, riverbeds or lakes

 Larvotto/Bas Moulins.

-New Zealand – significant areas of land totalling several hundred hectares have been reclaimed along the harbourfronts of
+Significant areas of land totalling several hundred hectares have been reclaimed along the harbourfronts of

 Auckland,

-Dunedin.
+Wellington.
 In Dunedin – which in its early days was nicknamed "Mudedin" – around 2.5 km2 (0.97 sq mi), including much of the inner city and suburbs of

 Dunedin North,

-South Dunedin and
+South Dunedin, and

 Andersons Bay is reclaimed from the